 Another impressive UNESCO World Heritage Site.
 This Pilgrimage church is located in Zelena Hora.

 50. Cesky Sternberk Castle

-Most people visit the Czech Republic during summer or spring and autumn, but it’s also beautiful in winter, and the Cesky Sternberk castle is just one of many good examples on the beauty of Czech winter.
+Most people visit the Czech Republic during summer or spring and autumn, but it’s also beautiful in winter, and the Cesky Sternberk castle is just one of many good examples of the beauty that can be seen in Czechia during winter.

 A traditional Czech village that has been listed as a Unesco World Heritage Site.